should you put down a dog because of seizures?

 *Note from Lolahemp Staff

-The offers below are available from 3/15/24 through 3/17/24, use the codes at checkout to apply the discount.
+The offer below is available for a very short time if you are interested, use the code listed apply the discount.
 If you're interested in giving an alternative option a shot, what better time than now?
+Use the code "Lola15" for 15% off at checkout.

 Underlying issues like brain tumors, epilepsy, and metabolic disorders could be the issue.
 Based on the diagnosis, the vet will recommend management or treatment strategies.
 Some could be as simple as dietary changes or lifestyle adjustments.
 Specific medications or alternative therapies like acupuncture or physical therapy also exist.